microsoft/forecasting/README.md

 For detailed instructions on how to set up your environment and run examples provided in the repository, on local or a remote machine, please navigate to the [Setup Guide](./docs/SETUP.md).

-## Target Audience
-Our target audience for this repository includes data scientists and machine learning engineers with varying levels of knowledge in forecasting as our content is source-only and targets custom machine learning modelling.
-The utilities and examples provided are intended to be solution accelerators for real-world forecasting problems.

 ## Getting Started (R)

 We assume you already have R installed on your machine.
 If not, simply follow the [instructions on CRAN](https://cloud.r-project.org/) to download and install R.